vaterfa/ArduinoHome/Ver_1/README.md

-With this codes we can control our arduino or nodeMcu from C# based desktop app.
+With this codes we can control our arduino or nodeMcu from C# based desktop app over USB.

 We can control turn degree of servo and we can switch positions of relays and we can take alerts from gas and distance sensor.